 Instructions

 - Add all ingredients to a crockpot (bones, scraps, fat, etc).
-Cover with filtered water and cook on low for at least 12 hours (16-18 is best).
+Cover with water and cook on low for at least 12 hours (16-18 is best).

 - You may need to adjust the amount of water depending on the size of your crockpot.
 You can fill to the top of the crockpot!